 To learn more about the Discussing Disability in Dance Book Project, visit here!

-Image description: Judy is depicted in a blue powerchair that is oriented toward the right lower diagonal of the frame.
+Image description: Judith is depicted in a blue powerchair that is oriented toward the right lower diagonal of the frame.
 She is leaning over the right side of the chair.
 One arm is extended above her head and the other is extended toward the ground.
-She looks directly front as red lines of energy swirl around her.
 She is wearing a white tank top and pants.
+She looks directly front as red lines of energy swirl around her with the quote, “I don’t think the disability can be separated from the dance & I don’t want it to be.”

 How did you get into dance and what have been some highlights in your dance history?